jihunhan12/jihunhan12.github.io/_pages/people_student.md

 ---
 layout: profiles
 permalink: /people/student/
-title: Current Students
+title: Students
-description: Current graduate and undergraduate students of the lab
+description: Graduate and undergraduate students

 profiles:
   # if you want to include more than one profile, just replicate the following block